-[¶]Universitat Pompeu Fabra, Barcelona GSE, and CEPR.
-Email: christian.fons-rosen@upf.edu.
+[¶]UC Merced.
+Email: cfons-rosen@ucmerced.edu

 1 Introduction

 Over the last decades, international trade has become an important determinant of labor-market outcomes in rich countries.
 A recent empirical literature (e.g., Autor et al., 2013) has produced convincing evidence suggesting that trade with poor (skilled-labor scarce) countries affects workers in rich countries in a sizable way.
 In general, these effects exacerbate differences between skilled and unskilled workers in many dimensions, such as wages, and unemployment (Autor et al., 2014, Hummels et al., 2014).
 This paper deepens our understanding of the specific channels through which international trade contributes to changes in the relative demand for skilled workers in industrialized countries.